kumahq/kuma-gui/packages/kuma-gui/src/app/application/components/route-view/README.md

 4. Boolean route params are transformed correctly for the URL.
 In the above example the resulting query parameter will be the existence of `?checked` not `?checked=true` and `?checked=false`
-5. Route params can be used as `v-model` values.
-Ideally we usually use events to change route properties, but for components that only support `v-model` you can use the route.param as the v-model.
-For example `<KCheckBox v-model="route.params.checked" />` will automatically sync the checkbox state to the `?checked` query parameter.
-This aims to make it easier to maintain state in the browser URL and harder not to
+5. Route params can be used as a state for input elements.
+In order to retrieve and update the route properties we can use events.
+For example `<KCheckBox :model-value="route.params.checked" @change="(value) => route.update({ checked: value })" />` will automatically sync the checkbox state to the `?checked` query parameter.
+This aims to make it easier to maintain state in the browser URL and harder not to.
+Note that this does not work when using the bi-directional `v-model` attribute.

 ## Setting the `<title>` of the page